Roman Catholic Diocese of San Diego: Clergy sexual abuse cases

 In February 2007, the diocese filed for bankruptcy protection after the diocese was unable to reach a financial settlement with numerous plaintiffs suing over sexual abuse by clergy.
 In September 2007, the diocese agreed to pay $198.1 million to settle 144 claims of child sexual abuse by clergy, the second largest settlement payment by a Roman Catholic diocese in American history.
 The accused included 48 priests and one lay coordinator of altar boys.
 In September 2018, the diocese added eight more priests to its list of clergy with credible accusations of abuse.

-In December 2018, Reverend Juan Garcia Castillo from St. Patrick Parish in Carlsbad was convicted of sexual battery.
+In December 2018, Juan Garcia Castillo, the pastor at St. Patrick Parish in Carlsbad, was convicted of sexual battery.
 An adult seminarian had accused Castillo of sexually assaulting him while dining at a restaurant with another seminarian.
-When the accuser was in the men's room, Castillo grabbed his genitals.
 Castillo was sentenced to 60 years in jail and three years of probation.

-On December 11, 2019, it was announced that four victims of convicted, and now deceased, sexual abuser Reverend Anthony Edward Rodrigue would sue the Diocese of San Diego.
-Their lawsuit began on January 2, 2020, along with lawsuits targeting five other priests accused of child molestation and rape.
-Due to these more recent allegations, the Diocese of San Diego and five other California dioceses established in 2019 a fund for clergy sexual abuse victims; by September 2021 ,this compensation program had already paid another $24 million in claims.
+The Diocese of San Diego and five other California dioceses established in 2019 a fund for clergy sexual abuse victims; by September 2021, this compensation program had already paid another $24 million in claims.
 The diocese declared Chapter 11 bankruptcy for the second time since 2007 on June 17, 2024.

 Statistics

-As of 2023, the Diocese of San Diego included 96 parishes and 14 missions, serving a Catholic population of 1,386,368 in San Diego County and Imperial County.
+In 2023, the Diocese of San Diego counted 96 parishes and 14 missions, serving a Catholic population of 1,386,368 in San Diego County and Imperial County.
 The diocese had 130 active priests and 60 retired priests, along with 122 permanent deacons, 163 religious sisters and 29 religious brothers.